Planning a vacation to Los Angeles? Our insiders put together a list of our top things to do in Los Angeles with kids.

 The museum keeps young ones entertained by presenting science through exhibits tied to popular culture or blockbuster movies.
 Plus, there are tons of hands-on activities and demonstrations in Science Court.

 Last, but certainly not least, you’ll all leave awestruck by the 7-story IMAX theater that brings worlds “as small as an atom and as vast as the universe” to life right in front of your eyes.

-When it comes to family fun, Pacific Park is your go-to destination.
-Located on the historic Santa Monica Pier, it's the West Coast's only pierside amusement park.
+When it comes to family fun and kid friendly things to do, Pacific Park is your go-to destination.
+Located on the historic Santa Monica Pier, it’s the West Coast’s only pier side amusement park.